 headswap of a Core Class Bumper, plus a little exosuit Spike, sold under a

 mix of the Buzzworthy line and Kingdom.

-- Wave 3: Dracodon (skeleton, possibly a Vertebreak redeco or retool),
+- Wave 3: Dracodon (green Vertebreak redeco or retool),

 As Siege had a Weaponizer in each wave and Earthrise had a Modulator, Kingdom